Impact of the COVID-19 pandemic on association football

-The COVID-19 pandemic has caused disruption to association football (also known as soccer) across the world, mirroring its impact across all sports.
-Across the world and to varying degrees, leagues and competitions have been cancelled or postponed.
+The COVID-19 pandemic caused disruption to association football (also known as soccer) across the world, mirroring its impact across all sports.
+Across the world to varying degrees, leagues and competitions had been cancelled or postponed.

 Club football

-By 25 May 2020, the 2020 Ýokary Liga, the Belarusian Premier League and the Liga Primera de Nicaragua were the only three known top flight national football leagues not suspended due to the pandemic.
+By 25 May 2020, the Turkmenistan Ýokary Liga, the Belarusian Premier League and the Liga Primera de Nicaragua were the only three known top flight national football leagues not suspended due to the pandemic.

 Africa

 Both the CAF Champions League and CAF Confederation Cup semi-finals were postponed from their original schedules, to be resumed in October 2020.

+Burundi Ligue A was one of the few football leagues still playing during the COVID-19 pandemic, until it was suspended after the conclusion of matchday 27 on 5 April 2020.
+However, the season resumed on 30 May 2020 and the competition concluded on 24 June 2020.